Samuell1/octobercms-deploy/README.md

 - Use memory cache (redis, memcached...)
 - In custom plugins cache information that is request heavy
 - Apply custom caching for values that are not needed to be accessed in realtime (For example category list, default values)

+#### Optional optimalizations
+- Use CDN for assets
+- Queue workers for emails and other heavy tasks